 * 1,230 runs batted in.
 Only 12 active players have more, 7 have never been outed as a steroid user, and, again, only Vlad (and Manny) are righthanded.

 * In his 10 big-league seasons, he's had at least 100 RBI every season.
 Nobody else has done that.

 * 3 National League Most Valuable Player awards, and 3 other near-misses.

 * No serious allegations of steroid use.
 Not by Jose Canseco, not by the Mitchell Report, not by Brian McNamee, not by Kirk Radomski, not by anyone.
 As far as we know, he's great AND clean.

 * In his 10 big-league seasons, the Cardinals have made the Playoffs 6 times, the NLCS 4 times, won 2 Pennants and the 2006 World Series.
 So he's not just a guy building up stats, he's a proven winner.

 * On their "Hall of Fame Monitor," where a "Likely HOFer" would be at 100, Baseball-Reference.com -- this website is your friend, whether you know it or not -- has Pujols at 262.

-* On their "Hall of Fame Standards," where the "Average HOFer" is at 50, Pujols is at 53.
+* On their "Hall of Fame Standards," which is weighted more toward career numbers, and where the "Average HOFer" is at 50, Pujols is at 53.